bennettfrazier/bennettfrazier/README.md

-### Hi there 👋
+### Hello!

-I love data visualization, design, branding, and budgeting.
+I love data visualization, design, branding, marketing, and budgeting.

-📫 How to reach me: bennett@designnn.co
+Currently I work at [utiliVisor](https://www.utilivisor.com/) as the Marketing Director, managing the website, marketing, & design.
+I also am helping build out our next-gen of our web apps, tools, and mobile applications.

+Formerly I worked at [Crescendo Collective](https://www.crescendocollective.com/) as a Senior Frontend Developer working on a variety of websites, web apps, and CMS platforms.
+I also ran my own branding company, [Designnn](https://designnn.co/) from 2020 - 2022.

 <!--
 **bennettfrazier/bennettfrazier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.